NEWS for January 2020

 The railway museum Das Heitzhaus is at Strasshof an der Nordbahn, about 45 minutes north of Vienna.
 Don't get off at Strasshof - the museum is actually at the next station down the line, at Silberwald.(....How do I know, you ask?)

 Gőlsdorf 2-6-4 4-cylinder compound 310.32 (right) and his ex-Vienna Stadtbahn 2-cylinder compound 2-6-2 tank design, No. 30 33, together in steam at Strasshof in October 2017.

-Past Sins RevisitedNow, not something actually ‘new’ but worth sharing I thought.
-A couple of the small run of Vale of Rheidol 2-6-2 tank engines that I built back in the late 1990s surfaced at the ‘Small and Delightful show at Shepton Mallet some months back.
+Not something actually ‘new’ but worth sharing I thought.
+A couple of the small run of Vale of Rheidol 2-6-2 tank engines that I built back in the late 1990s surfaced at the ‘Small and Delightful show at Shepton Mallet some years back.
 They still seem to run OK, and both their owners are still happy bunnies.
 Obviously I must have been doing something right, even back then.
 More pictures are on the Locomotive Gallery pages.